 - 6.(18) Investment Policy.
-The Components of The Texas State University System may invest their funds in accordance with the Board approved Investment Policy, which is hereby incorporated into these Rules and Regulations. - 6.(19) Wireless Communication Services and Equipment.
-Each component shall establish policies regulating employee availability, acquisition, and use of wireless communication services and equipment for official business.
-A component: - (1) May not enter into any such agreement for the sole and personal benefit of any employee; - (2) May support an employee's wireless communications service costs for conducting official business by providing a monthly payroll allowance or reimbursing the employee's business-related costs. - (3) Must discontinue support if: a) the employee discontinues his or her service plan; b) support exceeds the employee's costs for the plan; or, c) the employee's job duties no longer require wireless communication services; and, - (4) Shall inform each affected employee that he or she is solely responsible for any personal federal tax liability incurred as a result of his or her receipt of this benefit. - 6.(20) Identity Theft Prevention Program ("Red Flags Rule").
-Considering the size and complexity of its operations and accounting systems, as well as the nature and scope of its activities, each president shall assure that his or her Component develops an Identity Theft Prevention Program ("Program") that includes reasonable policies and procedures to detect, identify, mitigate, and prevent identity theft. - 6.(20)1 Program Administrator.
-Each Component shall name a Program Administrator to be the primary administrator empowered to manage and execute all aspects of the Program, including the engagement of other institutional departments and personnel as necessary to detect, identify, mitigate, and prevent identity theft. - 6.(20)2Scope of Regulation.
-Each Component program shall minimally address the following areas, to the extent applicable to Component operations: - (1) Issuance of student identification cards that are part of a national debt card (such as Visa or MasterCard); - (2) Use of consumer reports or background checks;
+The Components of The Texas State University System may invest their funds in accordance with the Board approved Investment Policy, which is hereby incorporated into these Rules and Regulations. - (1) The authority to sign Corporate Resolutions on behalf of The Texas State University System and its Components, confirming the person or persons authorized to buy, sell, assign and endorse for transfer certificates representing stocks, bonds or other securities now registered or hereafter registered in the name of the Component is delegated to the Vice Chancellor and Chief Financial Officer.
+Requests for such authorization shall be accompanied by a letter from the Component's President in which the names of all persons being authorized to conduct such business are specified. - 6.(19) Wireless Communication Services and Equipment.
+Each Component shall establish policies regulating employee availability, acquisition, and use of wireless communication services and equipment for official business.
+A Component: - (1) May not enter into any such agreement for the sole and personal benefit of any employee; - (2) May support an employee's wireless communications service costs for conducting official business by providing a monthly payroll allowance or reimbursing the employee's business-related costs. - (3) Must discontinue support if: a) the employee discontinues his or her service plan; b) support exceeds the employee's costs for the plan; or, c) the employee's job duties no longer require wireless communication services; and, - (4) Shall inform each affected employee that he or she is solely responsible for any personal federal tax liability incurred as a result of his or her receipt of this benefit. - 6.(20) Identity Theft Prevention Program ("Red Flags Rule").
+Considering the size and complexity of its operations and accounting systems, as well as the nature and scope of its activities, each President shall assure that his or her Component develops an Identity Theft Prevention Program ("Program") that includes reasonable policies and procedures to detect, identify, mitigate, and prevent identity theft.

-- (3) Handling of consumer accounts that involve multiple payments, including but not necessarily limited to the following: - (a) The federal Perkins Loan Program; - (b) The federal Family Education Loan Program; - (c) Institutional loan programs for students, faculty, or staff; or, - (d) Institutional tuition (or fee) installment payment plans (Education Code, section 54.007).
+- 6.(20)1 Program Administrator.
+Each Component shall name a Program Administrator to be the primary administrator empowered to manage and execute all aspects of the Program, including the engagement of other institutional departments and personnel as necessary to detect, identify, mitigate, and prevent identity theft. - 6.(20)2 Scope of Regulation.
+Each Component program shall minimally address the following areas, to the extent applicable to Component operations: - (1) Issuance of student identification cards that are part of a national debt card (such as Visa or MasterCard); - (2) Use of consumer reports or background checks; - (3) Handling of consumer accounts that involve multiple payments, including but not necessarily limited to the following: - (a) The federal Perkins Loan Program; - (b) The federal Family Education Loan Program; - (c) Institutional loan programs for students, faculty, or staff; or, - (d) Institutional tuition (or fee) installment payment plans (Education Code, section 54.007).